Error Reference

 Status CodeDescriptionCommon Causes

-400 Bad RequestInvalid request format or parametersMissing required fields, invalid JSON, malformed data
+400 Bad RequestInvalid request format or parametersMissing required fields, invalid JSON, failed validation, referenced resource doesn't belong to the workspace

-404 Not FoundResource doesn't existInvalid workspace ID, knowledge ID, or category ID
+404 Not FoundResource doesn't existInvalid workspace, knowledge, role, thread, or category ID — or the resource was soft-deleted

 Server Error Codes